-Costs and operating expenses consist of the following: cost of revenues; research and development expenses; selling and marketing expenses; general and administrative expenses; non-cash stock compensation; write-down of intangible assets; and depreciation and amortization.
+Costs and operating expenses consist of the following: cost of revenues; research and development expenses; selling and marketing expenses; general and administrative expenses; and depreciation and amortization.

-Cost of revenues consist primarily of access, termination and transmission costs paid to carriers that we incur when providing services and fixed costs associated with leased transmission lines.
+Cost of revenues consist primarily of network, access, termination and transmission costs paid to carriers that we incur when providing services and fixed costs associated with leased transmission lines.
 The term of our contracts for leased transmission lines is generally one year or less, and either party can terminate with prior notice.

 Research and development expenses consist primarily of costs associated with establishing our network and the initial testing of our services and compensation expenses of software developers involved in new product development and software maintenance.
-In the future, these expenses may fluctuate as a percentage of revenue depending on the project undertaken during the reporting period.
 Since our inception, we have expensed all research and development costs in each of the periods in which they were incurred.